 But it will be best to only use this card for big purchases at Apple, rather than for general spending.
 Check out the following sections to learn why.

 Deferred Financing Plans

-The Barclaycard Financing Visa comes with a deferred financing offer, giving you an opportunity to pay off purchases over time at no interest.
+The Barclaycard Financing Visa comes with a deferred financing offer, giving you an opportunity to pay off purchases over time interest-free.
 Most people probably get this card because of this feature, with the aim of taking some time to pay off a new computer or iPhone.

 You’ll receive special financing for purchases made from Apple within the first 30 days of opening the account.
-After the first 30 days, all purchases will be given the standard APR of 16.24%, 22.24% or 28.99% Variable.
+After the first 30 days, all purchases will be given the standard APR of 15.99% – 28.74% Variable.

 After using this initial deferred financing offer, you can contact customer support to request another deferred financing term for more purchases.
 You’ll then have 60 days to make purchases from Apple, which will qualify for deferred financing again.

 The length of your deferred financing term will depend on how much you spend: